China Landmarks - 38 Most Famous Landmarks in China

 Larger than the Forbidden City, the Temple is divided into inner and outer parts.
 The buildings that visitors tend to find the most fascinating are the Imperial Vault of Heaven, the Circular Mound Altar, and the Hall of Prayer for Good Harvest.

-☂️ Join a tour to see the Temple of Heaven
+☂️ Visit the Temple of Heaven with an experience

 Summer Palace, Beijing